trustedlogin/docs/docs/Connector/help-scout.md

 Now, switch to your website where you're running the TrustedLogin Connector plugin.

-## Grab the configuration values from the TrustedLogin plugin
+## Grab the configuration values from the TrustedLogin plugin {#grab-the-configuration-values-from-the-trustedlogin-plugin}

 If you haven't added any teams to the TrustedLogin Connector plugin yet, [do that first!](../01-intro)